-Student Support Specialist Role and Activities
+Student Support Specialist Role & Activities

-All students in the College of Graduate and Professional Studies are assigned to a Student Support Specialist who helps guide the student from the first course through graduation.
-Any student who does not know his or her Student Support Specialist should visit success.une.edu and contact the Student Support Specialist listed for his/her program or course.
+All students in College of Graduate and Professional Studies degree programs are assigned to a Student Support Specialist who helps guide the student from the first course through graduation.
+Any student who does not know their Student Support Specialist should visit success.une.edu and contact the Student Support Specialist listed for their program or course.